-Faculty members with complete privileges will be identified by an asterisk () beside their names in the graduate calendar.
+Faculty members with complete privileges will be identified by a "CP" beside their names in the list of instructors.

 The Dean of Graduate Studies may, with the concurrence of the Dean of the Faculty, permit faculty members who are not so identified to supervise or examine a thesis in special circumstances, where the particular expertise of the faculty member aligns especially well with the thesis topic.
 Exceptions of this nature are more readily granted when the degree being sought is a Master's degree rather than a Doctoral degree.